mprashantks/workflow-manager/readme.md

 # Workflow Manager!
 Your very own workflow manager.

-## Docs
+## Documentation

 1. **CreateWorkflow.py** contains a predefined user input as received from UI.
 This input is used to create workflow with all the provided tasks.
 After creation of workflow object, processes for each task are started.
-These processes takes input from relevant task-input queue, computes the result and feed it to relevant task-output queues.
+These processes takes input from relevant task-input queue, computes the result, checks if result satisfies given condition (feed result to relevant task-output queues if condition is satisfied else don't go further).
 2. **Workflow.py** contains class declaration for workflow.
 3. **Task.py** contains class declaration for all available tasks.
 4. **test_producer.py** produces input for workflow for testing.